Rural Municipality of Edenwold No. 158: Government

 The RM of Edenwold No. 158 is governed by an elected municipal council and an appointed administrator that meets on the second and fourth Tuesday of every month.
-The reeve of the RM is Mitchell Huber while its administrator is Kim McIvor.
+The reeve of the RM is Al Trainor while its Chief Administrative Officer is Shauna Bzdel.
 The RM's office is located in Emerald Park.

 Municipal district planning

 In 2020, the Village of Edenwold and the RM initiated a process to establish Saskatchewan's first municipal district.
 Not specifically urban nor rural, a municipal district is a municipality that combines both types of municipalities, similar to specialized municipalities in Alberta such as Strathcona County or the Regional Municipality of Wood Buffalo.
 Public engagement of residents in both affected municipalities occurred in September 2021, which was followed by a survey in late November/early December.
 An open house is planned for January 2022.
 If an application to amalgamate the two municipalities is approved, the proposed name of the municipality is the Municipal District of Edenwold.